 5. Changes by you

-Should you wish to make any changes to your confirmed holiday, you must notify us in writing as soon as possible.
+Should you wish to make any changes to your confirmed event, you must notify us in writing as soon as possible.
 Whilst we will endeavour to assist, we cannot guarantee we will be able to meet any such requests.
 Where we can assist, an amendment fee of £40 per person/per booking will be payable together with any costs incurred by ourselves and any costs or charges incurred or imposed by any of our suppliers or any third party.

 6. Cancellation by you

-Should you or any member of your party need to cancel your chosen holiday once it has been confirmed, the party leader must immediately advise us in writing.
-Your notice of cancellation will only be effective when we receive it in writing at our offices.
+Should you or any member of your party need to cancel your chosen event once it has been confirmed, the party leader must immediately advise us in writing.
+A notice of cancellation will only be effective when we receive it in writing at our offices.
 If you notify us by email you should receive a reply within 24 hours; if you do not receive one you should assume your email has not been received and must contact us again immediately.

 As we incur costs from the time we confirm your booking, the following cancellation charges will be payable.
 Where the cancellation charge is shown as a percentage, this is calculated on the basis of the total cost payable by the person(s) cancelling excluding booking fees, amendment charges and any discounts given by us.
 Booking fees and amendment charges are not refundable in the event of the person(s) to whom they apply cancelling.